As a responsible business, we act in line with our values in all of our business decisions and activities and this is reflected in our tax strategy.

 We conduct all of our business activities in the UK and are fully committed to meeting all of our UK tax responsibilities.
 This means:

 - paying the right amount of tax at the right time,

 - filing accurate tax returns when they are due, and

 - disclosing all relevant information and facts to HM Revenue & Customs (HMRC) in respect of those payments and returns.

 Our approach to tax risk management and governance

 Risks arise in all areas of our business and tax is no exception.
 The Board is responsible for ensuring there is an appropriate framework in place for the identification and management of tax risk, which is managed as part of our overall internal financial controls and Enterprise Risk Management Framework.

-This means we actively identify and evaluate tax risks within the business and then implement controls to manage those risks.
+We actively identify and evaluate tax risks within the business and then implement controls to manage those risks.
 The controls are regularly monitored and reported on to ensure that the risks continue to be effectively managed.

 Where there is uncertainty in relation to any particular tax risk due to the complexity or uncertainty of the legislation, we may seek external advice to help ensure that we fully understand the risks and that we meet all of our UK tax responsibilities.

 Ultimate responsibility for our tax strategy and its implementation rests with the Board and it is reviewed at least annually and updated if required.